 Leptospirosis is a type of spirochete (SPY-ro-keet).
-This is a spiral-shape bacterium, often with a curly-cue conformation.
-For you musically-inclined folks, it sometimes likes to take the shape of a base clef.
+This is a spiral-shaped bacterium, often with a curly-cue conformation.
+For you musically-inclined folks, it sometimes likes to take the shape of a bass clef.

 Dogs infected with this bacterium quickly become gravely ill with annoyingly non-specific signs: fever, joint pain, malaise, decreased appetite, lethargy, excessive thirst a week after an episode of unexplained fever.
 They can also have blood clotting issues (dots of red on the gums, defecating blood).
 The suffering dog can quickly become dehydrated, end up with kidney or liver failure depending on the location of the spirochetes, and die.

 How do they get it, you ask? –Bite wounds or open wounds exposed to infected urine/contaminated water, placental transfer, ingestion of infected tissue, or consumption of water or urine carrying the bacterium (hence the rising incidence when we have puddles around, from which dogs like to drink).
 It is also associated with alkaline soil in rural and suburban areas.
 Furthermore, indirect contact with contaminated water, soil, bedding or food can also lead to infection.